theresaabl/ML-maternal-health-risk/README.md

 * As a **data practitioner**, I can provide the ML predition tool so that I can share it with the client.
 * As a **client**, I can see a project summary including a dataset summary and the business requirements so that I can know what this project is about.
 * As a **client**, I can inspect the dataset so that I can see what data was used for the analysis.
-* As a **client**, I can see the results of the correlation study so that I can better understand which varialbes are most correlated to the health risk level.
+* As a **client**, I can see the results of the correlation study so that I can better understand which variables are most correlated to the health risk level.
 * As a **client**, I can see visualizations of the correlation study so that I can better understand the relationships between the variables.
 * As a **client**, I can see the project hypotheses and validation so that I can see at first sight what the results of the analysis are.
 * As a **client**, I can access the ML Classification tool so that I can make predictions on the health risk of real patients by inputting a few health measurements.